MediaComem/biosentiers-server/README.md

-<a name="config-dev"></a>
 ### Development options

-* `LIVERELOAD` - Whether to use automatically reload the page when a change occurs while developing.
+* `APIDOC_OPEN` - Whether to automatically open the API documentation in your browser.
                   Defaults to `true` in the development environment, `false` in other environments.
+* `APIDOC_HOST` - The host to serve the API documentation on.
+Defaults to `localhost`.
-* `LIVERELOAD_PORT` - The port to run the livereload server on.
+* `APIDOC_PORT` - The port to serve the API documentation on.
+Defaults to `3001`.
-                      Defaults to `35729` in the development environment.
-* `OPEN` - Whether to automatically open the running application in the browser when running the application.
-           Defaults to `true` in the development environment, `false` in other environments.
-* `OPEN_BROWSER` - The name of the browser to open.
+* `BROWSER` - The name of the browser to open to read the API documentation.
               Defaults to your default system browser.